JohannesKahl/be.shell/README.md

  **Manually**

+If this is the first time you install BE::Shell, you need to create its configuration and themes folders:

+    mkdir -p `kde4-config --localprefix`/share/apps/be.shell/Themes

 Copy the Theme directory:

     cp -r Themes `kde4-config --localprefix`/share/apps/be.shell/

-Copy the included be.shell.Vertex file:
+Copy the included config file (for example be.shell.Vertex) as be.shell:

     cp be.shell.Vertex `kde4-config --localprefix`/share/config/be.shell